-B. COUNTRY CODE TOP-LEVEL DOMAINS (ccTLDs)

-- 7. The mandatory application of the UDRP is limited to domain names registered in generic Top Level Domains (gTLDs) (such as .com) and more recently introduced New gTLDs.
+- B. Country Code Top-Level Domains (ccTLDs) - 7.
+The application of the UDRP is mandated for domain names registered in generic Top Level Domains (gTLDs) (such as .com) and more recently introduced New gTLDs.
 The Center however also assists ccTLD registries in their establishment of registration conditions and dispute resolution procedures that conform with international best practices in registry management and IP protection.
-Some ccTLD registries adopt the UDRP directly, while others have adopted UDRP-based procedures which take account of particular circumstances and needs of individual ccTLDs.
-The Center provides domain name dispute resolution services to over 70 ccTLD registries, having commenced such services for .CN and .中国 (China) and .UA (Ukraine) in 2019, and with further additions expected. - 8.
-For all ccTLDs concerned, the Center in 2018 significantly expanded its posted party resources, including eligibility criteria for registration, supported (IDN) characters, and multilingual model pleadings and filing information10, as well as summaries of relevant differences between the respective UDRP-based ccTLD policies and the UDRP itself 11.
-Building on these resources, a side event will be held at the Fifty-Ninth Series of Meetings of the WIPO Assemblies in 2019 where, inter alia, the "Guide to WIPO's services for country code Top-Level Domain registries" will be launched.
+Some ccTLD registries adopt the UDRP directly, while others have adopted UDRP-based procedures which take account of relevant national considerations.
+The Center provides domain name dispute resolution services to nearly 80 ccTLD registries, having commenced such services for .CN and .中国 (China) as well as for .UA and .COM.UA (Ukraine) in 2019, and with further additions expected 10. - 8.
+With further reference to WIPO's ccTLD assistance, in 2019 the Center collaborated with the Registry .MX to promote efficiency and reduce environmental waste by updating the dispute resolution regulations applicable to .MX11 to allow for paperless submissions12.
+With the same aim, the Center assisted SWITCH (the registry for .CH and .LI domain names) with updating the Rules of Procedure for Dispute Resolution Procedure for .CH and .LI Domain Names. - 9.
+For all WIPO-serviced ccTLDs, the Center in 2019 significantly expanded its posted party resources, including by producing information on eligibility criteria for registration and multilingual model pleadings and filing information13, as well as summaries of relevant differences between the respective ccTLD policies and the UDRP14.
+Building on these resources, a side event was held at the 59th WIPO Assemblies in 2019 where inter alia the new "Guide to WIPO's services for country code Top-Level Domain registries" was launched15.